owentechnologist/vss_cairn2e/README.md

 deactivate
 ```

-* Note that the file: keys_and_such.py contains connectivity information for Redis - the other scripts import these values - so you only have to edit in one place.
+* Note that the file: keys_and_such.py imports connectivity information for Redis from the file: actual_keys_and_such.py - the other scripts import these values - so you only have to edit in one place.
+* To safeguard your passwords and such, there is a need for you to generate a local file that is not part of the repo.
+This file is called actual_keys_and_such.py and will contain the login credentials and API key information you need to execute the programs in this project.
+Please read the contents of keys_and_such.py to guide you further.

 ### to run the cairn data loader program the first time execute: